-To submit your eligibility application for CESP™ certification, you must submit an online recommendation from your current (or previous) employer verifying your work history as an employment support professional.
+To submit your eligibility application for CESP™ certification, you must submit an online verification from your current (and/or previous) employer verifying your work history as an employment support professional.

 This must be included as part of your application materials before you are able to submit the application.

 The application includes a task that will allow you to email that person.
 They will then be responsible for providing the recommendation before the application deadline, and your application will then be considered.

 The recommender should be able to comment on the following: